 The study found that there was an inverse correlation between green tea consumption and mortality.
 This means that the more green tea the participants drank, the less likely they were to die over the study period.
 The correlation was even stronger with cardiovascular disease, and particularly stroke.(11)

 The results appear to be backed up by another study published in 2015.(12)

 It seems that drinking matcha can help you to feel better in the present while also having some promising benefits for your future health, too.

 As with all types of tea, there are lots of different qualities of matcha on the market.
 We have a few recommendations for how to pick the right matcha for you.

 Firstly, always shop organic.
 If you’re hoping to see the effects of matcha on your health, avoid any producers which use pesticides or chemicals on their plants.
-Our Ceremonial Grade Matcha powder is sourced from small farmers just outside Kyoto, Japan, and is 100% organic.
+We source our 100% organic Ceremonial Grade Matcha powder from small farmers just outside Kyoto, Japan.

 Next, decide how you’d like to drink matcha.
 If you would like to drink it in the traditional way, just with water, you should choose the highest possible grade – also known as ‘ceremonial grade’ matcha.

 If you want to try it in baking or smoothies, try a culinary grade.
 The two grades taste quite different, as they are intended to be used either alone or in combination with other flavours.